Resist the New Normal

 EXCELLENT RESOURCES for Teachers & Parents

-Coping with a School Shooting (compiled by NAEYC)
+Coping with a School Shooting (great list compiled by NAEYC)

 The Best Resources On Talking With Children About Tragedies (compiled by Larry Ferlazzo)